 No two names are really alike.

 María Isabel Salazar Lopez is nervous to start a new school.
 Like the Inuit naming tradition of a multitude of names, Latin Americans also give their children multiple names in honor of relatives.
 “Maria” is for grandmother; “Isabel” for her grandmother named Chabela; Salazar is for her father;” and Lopez is for her mother and grandfather Manuel.
 In her new class, she learns that she is the third María, so her teacher decides to call her “Mary Lopez” instead.
 It’s a difficult adjustment to answer to a new name, as well as a new school.
-In time for the school winter pageant, Maria figures out a way to communicate to her teacher that her greatest wish is to be called by her real name. [early chapter book, ages 7 and up]
+In time for the school winter pageant, Maria figures out a way to communicate with her teacher that her greatest wish is to be called by her real name. [early chapter book, ages 7 and up]

 My Name is Bilal by